Tuesday, September 18, 2018

-If you have a kid who is stuck behaving like a child or a spoiled brat, what do you do?
+If you have a kid who is stuck and behaving like a child or a spoiled brat, what do you do?
 You teach them, show them, and push them to grow up mentally, emotionally and socially - not just physically.
-If my 3-year old continues to whine about candy bars when he's a teenager with hair all over his body, let's face it, we got a problem.
+If my 3-year old continues to whine about candy bars when he's a teenager with hair all over his body, let's face it, we gotta problem.

 It is no different with an addict, and we can liken addicts to children who are refusing to grow up.
 You may think they're not capable of growing up, and perhaps some are not, but most of us are, so do not use the disease nonsense as an excuse for our childish and self-centered behavior or for our refusal to develop into mature adults and all that entails, such as taking care of oneself, working hard, reaching out to others, being available to our families, and taking responsibility for any habits we may have, especially when they've gotten out of hand.

-The contribution of social work to the problem of addiction is to let you all know that the addict already feels bad enough about themselves and doesn't need any more criticism.
-Wait a sec, uh, we feel bad about ourselves because we mutated ourselves into drug addicts.
+The contribution of social work and classroom "intellectuals" to the problem of addiction is to let you all know that the addict already feels bad enough about themselves and doesn't need any more criticism.
+Wait a sec, um, we feel bad about ourselves because we mutated ourselves into drug addicts.
 I don't think we should be excusing someone from the effects of something they did to themselves.
 What message does that send?
-That's like when the fed excused the banks by bailing them out after they gambled away your retirement, and guess what that accomplished?
+That's like when the fed excused the banks and every other moron by bailing them out after the crash of '08, and guess what that accomplished?
 Nothing.
 They're right back at it, and the next downturn will make your head spin.

 We are cowards, and cowards, like children, who are scared of everything, need to be pushed out into the world of adult responsibility if they have any chance of surviving.
 You do not let some whiny, bratty child walk all over you and do whatever the hell they want.
-You need to teach them, discipline them and add some tough love to the mix, which is quite frankly the loving thing to do.
-Meeting a child where they are and coddling them when they are doing the wrong thing only validates, reinforces and perpetuates the behavior as well as his or her way of thinking.
+We need to teach them, discipline them and add some tough love to the mix, which is quite frankly the loving thing to do.
+Meeting a child where they are and coddling them when they are smashing jars in the supermarket and chucking pickles at the cashier only validates, reinforces and perpetuates the behavior as well as his or her way of thinking.
+Our current obsession with feelings, political correctness, and the vilification of nature, biology, family, discipline and universal, moral principles is literally destroying our youth and can be likened to child abuse.
+The moral relativity in our culture today is poisonous and quite frankly, dangerous.

 Ultimately, however, it is best for the adult child to assess and judge their behavior on their own.
 For addicts, this is what the Steps teach us.
 It's about being honest with oneself, and there is no better elixir than that.
 And besides, the sad truth is that you really can't do anything to stop an addict anyway.
 But trust me, doing nothing at all is much better than showering your addict with frothy emotional appeal and empty platitudes.